What is a union?

 What has the union won for teachers lately?

-- Pay increases – the AEU NT is proud to have won pay rises that make our classroom teachers the best paid in the country, with another 2.5% pay increase due in October.
-This year CT9 salaries will reach more than $110,000.
+- Pay increases – the AEU NT is proud to have won pay rises that make our classroom teachers the best paid in the country, with our most recent 2.5% pay increase in October 2020.
+CT9 salaries have reached more than $110,000.

 - Job security – due to union pressure, more than 400 teachers have been made permanent since 2017.
 We negotiated a permanency project with the Department which will give you the opportunity to be converted to permanent after 12 months’ employment.